-Different materials can have different amounts of electrostatic charge.
+Based on their position on the triboelectric series, different materials can transfer different amounts of electrostatic charge.
 This means that the signals transmitted by dust particles can vary significantly from one material to another:

 - Metals (inorganic, electroconductive) generate the lowest signals. - Cement and minerals (inorganic, dielectric) generate average signals. - Wood and flour (organic, dielectric) generate the highest signals.